The history of the Department of Neuroscience

 - Neurophysiology with Sten Grillner and Per Roland

-- In addition.
-Krister Kristensson came from the Pathology department in Huddinge
+- Krister Kristensson also joined from the Pathology Department in Huddinge

-In addition to the professors, the department had seven university lecturers and 13 nontenured assistant professors (forskarassistenter), thus altogether a substantial scientific staff.
+In addition to the professors, the department consisted of seven university lecturers and 13 non-tenured assistant professors (forskarassistenter), thus altogether a substantial scientific staff.

-Initially we were in three different buildings, which complicated the interaction.
-In 1995, however, Neurophysiology could move into the Berzelius-building, and finally after eight years, in 2001 we could all move into the newly built Retzius laboratory, with facilities designed to fit the different members of the department.
+Initially the department was located in three different buildings, which complicated interactions.
+In 1995, however, Neurophysiology moved into the Berzelius-building, and finally, in 2001, all groups could relocate to the newly built Retzius laboratory, with facilities designed to fit the needs of the different research groups of the department.

 Anatomy has the longest history of all preclinical departments at Karolinska Institutet.
 Roland Martin was Stockholm's first Professor of Anatomy at Collegium Medicum (the National Board of Health and Welfare of its day), appointed in 1756, before KI was founded in 1810.